The Best Lobster Rolls in Montreal: Our suggested addresses

 Icehouse

 Opened in 2011, Icehouse is an establishment with a Texan accent located in the Plateau Mont-Royal.
-With its warm and festive atmosphere, the establishment is known for its delicious Tex-Mex food that is savoured in a very friendly and unpretentious setting.
-Its tasty and simple menu will give way to a good lobster roll in June; to try!
+With its warm and festive atmosphere, the establishment is known for its Tex-Mex dishes that are enjoyed in a very friendly and unpretentious setting.
+Its simple and tasty menu will give way to a good lobster guédille as soon as June; to try!

 51 Rue Roy Est